-- The borrower may opt out of the PLUS loan process.
-If the PLUS borrower is a parent, their undergraduate student will then gain additional eligibility for an unsubsidized Direct Student Loan—up to $4000 per year for freshmen and sophomores and up to $5000 per year for juniors and seniors.
+- If the borrower is a parent who is receives a PLUS Loan denial, their undergraduate student will then gain additional eligibility for an unsubsidized Direct Student Loan—up to $4,000 per year for freshmen and sophomores and up to $5,000 per year for juniors and seniors.
 (The student should be in touch with the Financial Aid Office to request additional loan funds.)

-- The borrower may document extenuating circumstances relative to the adverse credit history or document that the information leading to the adverse decision is incorrect or has been corrected.
-Log into studentloans.gov and select "Document Extenuating Circumstances" on the left navigation bar, or contact Direct Loan applicant Services at the phone number below.
+- The borrower may document extenuating circumstances relative to the adverse credit history, or document that the information leading to the adverse decision is incorrect or has been corrected.
+Log into studentloans.gov to document extenuating circumstances or contact Direct Loan applicant Services at the phone number below.
 The borrower will provide documentation of extenuating circumstances, and gives an email address and daytime and evening phone numbers to the Direct Loan Applicant Services Team.

 Questions about a Direct PLUS Loan?